lazoart/alarik/README.md

 # Alarik - a High-Performance S3-Compatible Object Storage

 Alarik is a high-performance, S3-compatible object storage system written in **Swift**, licensed under the **Apache 2.0** license.
 It aims to deliver exceptional speed, developer-friendly ergonomics, and a modern cloud-native core.
+See [Documentation](https://alarik.io/docs)

 ## Why Alarik?